 N.J.S.A.
-52:14B-22 through 24 requires State agencies that adopt, readopt, or amend State rules that exceed any Federal standards or requirements to include in the rulemaking document a Federal Standards Analysis.
-These rules do not exceed any Federal standards.
+52:14B-22 through 24 requires State agencies that adopt, readopt, or amend State rules that exceed any Federal standards or requirements to include in the rulemaking document a Federal standards analysis.
+The rules proposed for readoption with amendments do not exceed any Federal standards.
 Under the Federal Pipeline Safety Act (Act), 49 U.S.C. §§ 60101 and 60105, certain Federal funding for the State is conditioned on the implementation of a State One-Call program.
 The Federal Pipeline Safety Act does not require that a state implement a One-Call program.
 However, if the state implements such a program and other pipeline safety programs, the Act provides funding to the state for these programs.